 Gone Horribly Right: Pretty much anytime Marller utilizes Urd's evil half, who then wants to do even more evil things than her.
 Such as in the Lord of Terror arc, and in Season 2, when Marller manages to separate Urd's evil half from her good half.

-Good All Along: Hagall and her posse take over hell and touroughly humiliate Belldandy, but it's all for Hilds sake who turns out to be their idol.
+Good All Along: Hagall and her posse take over hell and thoroughly humiliate Belldandy, but it's all for Hilds' sake, who turns out to be their idol.
 Fans of this series should have seen this coming a mile away.

 Gratuitous Foreign Language: In this case Norse.
 Unlike her sisters, Verthandi's authentic name changed dramatically when expressed in Japanese phonemes, but was apparently well-liked and English-sounding, so it was kept in.